ScriptSmith/reaper-site/platforms/tumblr.md

 To scrape data from the Tumblr API, you will need to create an app.

-Start by signing in to Pinterest, navigating to [https://www.tumblr.com/oauth/apps](https://www.tumblr.com/oauth/apps) and creating an app
+Start by signing in to Tmblr, navigating to [https://www.tumblr.com/oauth/apps](https://www.tumblr.com/oauth/apps) and creating an app

 ![](images/tumblr1.png)